Quantitative-Conservation-Lab/Delap_etal_2026_ScientificReports/README.md

 ### How to Use this Repository

 It is not necessary to run the data processing code, as the data object for analysis is already stored.
-Run analysis code first, which will create data objects that can be subsequently run to create figures.
+Run analysis code first (occupancy_guilds.r and occupancy_singlespp.r), which will create data objects that can be subsequently run to create figures (process_occupancy_results.r).
 Run time for all analyses is >24 hours.